Ayushburman/Theory_Of_Computation/ProjectsTOC.md

-Absolutely.
-TOC can be turned into a surprisingly large project portfolio, especially if you treat TOC not just as “automata theory” but as language processing + pattern matching + parsers + compilers + computation + verification.
+ large project portfolio, especially if you treat TOC not just as “automata theory” but as language processing + pattern matching + parsers + compilers + computation + verification.

 A good progression is: